liran8020/poc_amir/usb/README.md

 - `-out`: The output path for logs and data (e.g., your USB key).
 - `-p`: (Optional) Number of parallel threads to use.
 Defaults to the number of CPU cores.
 - `-bulk`: (Optional) Number of file records per output file.
 Defaults to 500.
+- `-limit`: (Optional) max files number to scan.
+Defaults to all files.

 ## 4. Run Tests